 [see: USGS Stream Flow Conditions]

 - Water levels on most Minnesota lakes vary depending on lake and location in the state.
-Mille Lacs was close to the median lake level for early November and has fallen about one foot over the course of 2020.
-On November 6, Minnetonka was at 928.48 feet, falling about a foot since May 2020.
-The Gray’s Bay Dam closed on October 19.
-White Bear Lake was at 924.15 feet on November 4, a fall of .91 foot from one year ago.
-Rainy Lake is in the median range and Lake of the Woods is well below the median range for November.
-Lake Superior was forecasted to be at 602.79 feet on October 30, eight inches higher than the monthly average for October and six inches lower than the same time last year.
+Mille Lacs was well below the median lake level for early November and has fallen about two foot over the co 2020.
+On November 6, Minnetonka was at 928.06 feet, falling a little over a foot since May 2021.
+The Gray’s Bay Dam closed on July 21.
+White Bear Lake was at 923.27 feet on November 5, a fall of .88 feet from one year ago.
+Rainy Lake is in the median range and Lake of the Woods is below the 10th percentile for early November.
+Lake Superior was forecasted to be at 601.77 feet on November 5, two inches lower than the monthly average for November and eleven inches lower than the same time last year.

 [see: Mille Lacs Lake Water Level | Lake Minnetonka Water Level | White Bear Lake Water Level | Lake of the Woods Control Board Basin Data | Corps of Engineers Great Lakes Water Levels]

-- The Agricultural Statistics Service on November 2 reports that topsoil moisture across Minnesota is 2 percent Very Short, 8 percent Short, 84 percent Adequate, and 6 percent Surplus.
-Soil moisture levels at Lamberton are near historic averages and Waseca’s fall readings are close to what they were in the spring.
+- The Agricultural Statistics Service on November 1 reports that topsoil moisture across Minnesota is 4 percent Very Short, 16 percent Short, 71 percent Adequate, and 9 percent Surplus.
+Soil moisture levels at Lamberton on November 1 are above historic averages and are the highest seen in at least five years.
+Waseca’s fall readings have also recovered from the summer dryness.

 [see: Agricultural Statistics Service Crop Progress and Condition | U. of M. Southwest Research and Outreach Center (Lamberton) | U. of M. Southern Research and Outreach Center (Waseca)]

-- The potential for wildfires on November 6, 2020 is currently rated by DNR Forestry as Moderate across much of central and northern Minnesota, Very High in east central Minnesota, and Extreme in southwest and south central Minnesota.
+- The potential for wildfires on November 6, 2021 is currently rated by DNR Forestry as Low across much of Minnesota, and Moderate in west central Minnesota.
 Historically, 80 percent of all wildfires in Minnesota occur during April and May.

 [see: Fire Danger Rating Map]

-- The November precipitation outlook leans towards equal chances of above, normal and below normal precipitation.
+- The November precipitation outlook leans towards equal chances of above, normal and below normal precipitation, except in the far northeast that has a slight tilt for above normal precipitation.
 November precipitation normals range from about three-quarters of an inch in northwest Minnesota to about two-and-a-half inches in Cook County.
 Southern and central Minnesota range by about one-and-a-quarter of an inch in the southwest to about two-inches and a quarter in south central Minnesota.

 [see: Climate Prediction Center 30-day Outlook | November Precipitation Normal Map]

-- The November temperature outlook has a tendency for above normal temperatures, especially in central and south.
-Through November 5th, statewide average temperatures are about four to ten degrees above normal.
+- The November temperature outlook has a tendency for above normal temperatures in the northeast and equal chances for above normal and below across the rest of the state.
 Normal November high temperatures are in the 40s to start the month, dropping to the 30s by month's end.
 Normal lows are in the 30s to upper 20s early in the month, falling to the teens by late November.

 [see: Climate Prediction Center 30-day Outlook | November Temperature Normal Map]

-- The 90-day temperature outlook for November through January has equal chances of above below and normal temperatures, with a tendency of above normal precipitation in the northwest half of the state.
+- The 90-day temperature outlook for November through January has equal chances of above below and normal temperatures, with a slight edge to above normal temperatures in the southeast.
+Precipitation also has equal chances for above normal and below normal precipitation with a tendency of above normal precipitation in the far northeast.